Africa's stunning growth doesn't come cheap

 Some investors have simply walked away from hefty prices.

-South Africa's second-largest banking group FirstRand (FSRJ.J) dropped its bid for Nigeria's Sterling Bank (STERLNB.LG) last year after the two disagreed on price.
+South Africa's second-largest banking group FirstRand dropped its bid for Nigeria's Sterling Bank last year after the two disagreed on price.

 Vendors are playing hard ball knowing well that suitors are desperate to get a toehold on the world's next hot property despite the problems the continent has yet to shake off.